Mid-year Research (Ph.D.) Admissions Interview Procedure (2024-25)

 Website: http://visual-computing.in/

 Lab Description: At VCL, we are interested in developing novel computer vision and machine learning algorithms to solve visual analytics problems arising from real-world applications.
 The majority of our ongoing research projects can be categorized into one of the following three areas – 1.
-Data-efficient deep learning (zero-shot/few shot learning etc.), 2.
-Learning across modalities/domains (e.g., text-based image retrieval, sketch-guided localization, visual question answering, domain adaptation etc.) and 3.
-Video surveillance (e.g., person-reidentification, anomaly detection, human gait and pose analysis etc.)
+Data-efficient & privacy-preserving deep learning (zero-shot/few-shot knowledge distillation, continual learning, source-free/unsupervised domain adaptation, data-free adversarial defense, federated learning etc.), 2.
+Learning across modalities/domains (e.g., text-driven 3D scene editing, text-based image retrieval, sketch-guided localization, visual question answering, domain adaptation etc.) and 3.
+Perceiving humans and their actions (e.g., person-reidentification, anomaly detection, human gait and pose analysis etc.).

 Prior training: Students must have a Bachelor’s or Master’s degree in Computer Science, Information Technology, Electrical, Electronics and/or Communications or in any other closely related areas.
-Strong programming skills are expected.
+Applicants with strong mathematical aptitude and good programming skills will be given preference.